-Here you can choose whether to select a curriculum from the list of available curricula or to upload a custom curriculum.
+Here you can choose whether to select a curriculum from the list of available curricula (such as rising stars) or to upload a custom curriculum.
 For instructions on adding a custom curriculum, see this article.

 Top Tip: To select an EYFS assessment, select Early Years in the drop-down menu.

 Click on an available curriculum, then click Use curriculum to select it.